zd87pl/wpsandbox/README.md

 ```
 docker-compose logs wordpress
+docker-compose logs db
 docker-compose logs test-tools
 docker-compose logs frontend
 ```

 These logs can provide valuable information about any errors or unexpected behavior in the setup.

+For Apple Silicon (M1/M2) users:
+- If you encounter any ARM64-related issues, make sure your Docker Desktop is up to date and configured to use the new Virtualization framework.
+- The setup uses MariaDB instead of MySQL due to better ARM64 compatibility.
+This should not affect the functionality of the WordPress installation.

 ## Notes